 a) In all cases except where personal injury, illness or death results, our maximum liability is limited in total to twice the holiday price of the person(s) affected.

-If you have booked any special activities, excursions or other services which do not form part of your package holiday contract and these are entirely unavailable due to circumstances beyond our control, claims should be made under your own travel insurance policy.
+If you have booked any special activities, excursions or other services which do not form part of your holiday contract and these are entirely unavailable due to circumstances beyond our control, claims should be made under your own travel insurance policy.
 Please note refunds will not be made for any unused portion of your package holiday travel or accommodation arrangements which is not attributable to any failure on our part or the part of our suppliers to provide these services.
-Refunds under our Child Care Guarantee are limited to an absolute maximum of the amount paid pro rata for the relevant ski lesson, Snow Club or Nursery session.
+Refunds under our Child Care Guarantee are limited to an absolute maximum of the amount paid pro rata for the relevant ski lesson, Snow Club Nursery, Cocoa Club, Supervised Lunch or other Child Care session.

 c) Anti-social behaviour/bullying